 When you apply for life insurance, one of the many questions you’ll be asked is your occupation.
 The fact is, some occupations are more dangerous than others.
 For example, pilots, firefighters, and roofers take on far more occupational risk on a daily basis than accountants or educators.

 4. Dangerous hobbies

-6. Your age
+5. Your age

-Statistically speaking, the younger you are, the longer you have to live—or at least that’s how underwriters see it.
-While obviously you can’t control how quickly you age, you can control how quickly you purchase life insurance to lock in a lower rate.
+Statistically speaking, the younger you are, the longer you have to live—or at least that’s how life insurance underwriters see it.
+While you obviously can’t control how quickly you age, you can control how quickly you purchase life insurance to lock in a lower rate.
 The older you get, the higher your rate will naturally climb, so my advice is to purchase a policy sooner, rather than later.